-- One complete formatted copy of the dissertation must be submitted electronically to the Graduate School for a format check no later than four weeks prior to graduation. - The Graduate School must receive the final defense approval form and an electronic submission of the corrected dissertation no later than two weeks prior to graduation.
-This official copy of the dissertation will be submitted by the Graduate School to the Main Library for archiving. - Students may not submit dissertations to the Graduate School for format checking or the dean's approval between the last day of classes and late registration of the following term.
+- The student must electronically submit one complete formatted copy of the dissertation to the Graduate School for a format check no later than four weeks prior to graduation. - The Graduate School must receive the final defense approval form and an electronic submission of the corrected dissertation no later than two weeks prior to graduation.
+The Graduate School will submit the official copy of the dissertation to the Main Library for archiving.

+• Students may not submit dissertations to the Graduate School for format checking or the dean's approval between the last day of classes and late registration of the following term.